akcorut/BINF6006/README.md

 # BINF6006
-Repository for BINF6000 Java Programming Class (Spring 2019, UGA)
+Repository for BINF6000 Programming and Data Structures for Informatics (Spring 2019, UGA)